iterative/dvc.org/content/docs/command-reference/import.md

-Provides an easy way to reuse files or directories tracked in any <abbr>DVC repository</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. source code, small image/other files). `dvc import` downloads the target file or directory (found at `path` in `url`) in a way so that it's tracked with DVC, becoming a local <abbr>data artifact</abbr>.
-This also permits updating the import later, if it has changed in its data source.
-(See `dvc update`.)
+Provides an easy way to reuse files or directories tracked in any <abbr>DVC repository</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. source code, small image/other files). `dvc import` downloads the target file or directory (found at `path` in `url`) into the workspace and tracks it in the project.
+This makes it possible to update the import later, if it has changed in its data source (see `dvc update`).

 > Note that `dvc get` corresponds to the first step this command performs (just
 > download the data).